UNITY-Physics/fw-ghostStats/README.md

 ## Container

-Recipes for building Docker and singularity/apptainer are provided here (`Dockerfile` and `apptainer.def`).
+Recipes for building a Docker container is provided in the Dockerfile.
+Use the `build_docker.sh` to build the docker container, the installation of `torch` is different depending on your platform.